steve-levesque/Portfolio-Unity-FPSTutorial/README.md

 Sample project provided by the Unity IDE, "FPS Tutorials".

+The main scene of this project is "MainScene.unity".
+File -> Open Scene -> FPS/Scenes/MainScene.unity

 ## Modifications:
 ### Mobile interface
 Added mobile interface to play on phone or tablet.